kevincon/dotaml/README.md

 ## Running locally

+Everything has been tested to work on Mac OSX 10.8.
 To download our project and run the code locally, follow the following procedure:

 ### Dependencies

-#### Scikit-learn

-Our project requires the [scikit-learn](http://scikit-learn.org/stable/) Python machine learning library to be installed, which itself has a few dependencies.
-If you are running Mac OSX, we recommend following [these instructions to install scikit-learn](http://shanshanchen.com/2013/05/29/install-numpy-scipy-scikit-learn-on-mac-os-x-for-data-miners/).

 #### VirtualEnv

 We use [VirtualEnv](http://www.virtualenv.org/en/latest/) to help facilitate getting setup on a new machine.
 There are a number of ways of installing it, depending on your operating system.

+#### GFortran (required for installing scipy)

+[GFortran](http://gcc.gnu.org/wiki/GFortranBinaries) is required to install scipy.
+If you're running Mac OSX, we recommend using [Homebrew](http://brew.sh/) to install GFortran:

+    brew install gfortran

 #### MongoDB and Database Backup (optional for just running recommendation engine)